metricly/metricly-docs/content/integrations/agents/java-agent/java-metrics/_index.md

 ```
  zorka.application = my-app
 ```
 9\. **Save** all edited files and restart the Java agent.
-You should find your JVM element in Metricly with general JVM system metrics and MyAppStats method call metrics.
+You should find your JVM element in CloudWisdomwith general JVM system metrics and MyAppStats method call metrics.

 ## Config Options